DmitryLitvintsev/scripts/python/enstore2cta/README.md

 ```

-The media type names and logical_library_name(s) must be defined in CTA

 Limitation
 ----------

-* Script uses single tape pool defined in yaml file.

 * Counts of file copies on tape volumes are not updated.
 This can be done by a single update query after script has completed.
 Not relevant for sites utilizing multiple file copies.